The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 The GROW Coaching Model: What It Is and How To Use It (Plus FREE PowerPoint template)

-The GROW Coaching Model by business coaches Graham Alexander, Alan Fine, and Sir John Whitmore is a famous coaching model to support people to do their best.
+The GROW Coaching Model, developed by business coaches Graham Alexander, Alan Fine, and Sir John Whitmore, is a famous coaching model that supports people in doing their best.

 GROW coaching model - Introduction